 or send a paying parent to prison.

 If the Child Maintenance Service has to take action through the courts, then the paying parent may have to pay their own legal costs as well as the Child Maintenance Service’s legal costs.
 This would be in addition to the child maintenance owed.

-There will also be a collection fee if parents use the Child Maintenance Service to collect and pass on payments (a Collect & Pay arrangement).
-Collection fees will be payable by both parents, including those people who have become clients of the Child Maintenance Service before charging has been introduced.
-The proposed collection fee will be 4% of child maintenance for the receiving parent and for paying parents it is 20% calculated as on top of the child maintenance calculation.
+There are also collection fees if parents use the Child Maintenance Service to collect and pass on payments (a Collect & Pay arrangement).
+Collection fees are payable by both parents, including those people who have become clients of the Child Maintenance Service before charging has been introduced.
+The collection fee is 4% of child maintenance for the receiving parent and for paying parents it is 20% of the agreed child maintenance that they will have to pay on top of the maintenance.

 The Government intends that the fees will encourage parents to think about whether they can make a family-based arrangement rather than just default into the Child Maintenance Service or, if they are unable to do that, to consider a Direct Pay arrangement within the Child Maintenance Service.

 Changes to Direct Pay.

 One of the key changes that has happened under the CMS is, it used to be the case that both parents had to agree to a Direct Pay arrangement (called Maintenance Direct within the Child Support Agency).
 Now, either parent with a Child Maintenance Service arrangement can request Direct Pay.
 Parents can avoid collection fees by opting for Direct Pay, but still have to pay the application fee.
 If payments are not made, the case can be moved to the Collect & Pay service.

 The Government has also worked with banks and building societies so that people can get an account that allows them to receive money from the paying parent securely and without having to disclose personal details (e.g. contact numbers or bank account details).